 As you can see, over the long term the purchase and installation of a whole house surge suppressor is virtually guaranteed to save you money.
 And that’s really the bottom line isn’t it?

-Important: The installation of a whole house surge suppressor is a task that is best left to a professional since it requires working inside or around your circuit breaker panel.
+Important: The installation of a whole house surge suppressor is a task that is best left to a professional since it requires working inside and around your home’s circuit breaker panel.

 Click here to check out the great selection of whole house surge protectors at Amazon.